looker-open-source/looker-load-testing/README.md

 You will need a working version of python 3.8+.
 I would recommend making use of [pyenv](https://github.com/pyenv/pyenv) to manage your Python installations.

+For the moment you will need to use developer installation workflows (this will change soon).
+This means you will need [poetry](https://python-poetry.org/docs/) to handle the installation.

 You will also need [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), the command line tool for interacting with kubernetes

 Finally, in order to access your NFO instance via the web you will need to own or have control of a registered domain.
 You should have the ability to create an A-Record from that domain's DNS.